Random Young towers and quenched decay of correlations for predominantly expanding multimodal circle maps: Random Young towers

 \subsection{Pathwise classical construction}

 This subsection presents a pathwise tower construction for the random dynamical system $f_\omega^n$ on $\Delta$.
-It should be noted that the construction presented in this subsection does not result in a measurable function return function $R$.
-However, in subsection \ref{measurabletower}, we slightly modify the construction presented in this section in order to obtain a measurable return function.
+It should be noted that the construction presented in this subsection does not result in a measurable return function $R$.
+However, in subsection \ref{measurabletower}, we slightly modify the construction presented in this section in order to obtain a measurable return function $R$.

 The construction below is based on Lemma \ref{i1i2i3} and the method provided in {\cite[Chapter 5]{Alves}}.
-We closely follow the construction and notation from {\cite[Chapter 5.2]{Alves}} to clarify and emphasise the connection between our work and the classical Young towers theory.
+We closely follow the construction and the notation presented in {\cite[Chapter 5.2]{Alves}} to clarify and emphasise the connection between our work and the classical Young towers theory.